A DEEPER DIVE into the Mystery of Christmas

 3 We know that we have come to know him if we keep his commands.
 4 Whoever says, “I know him,” but does not do what he commands is a liar, and the truth is not in that person.
 5 But if anyone obeys his word, love for God is truly made complete in them.
 This is how we know we are in him: 6 Whoever claims to live in him must live as Jesus did.

 7 Dear friends, I am not writing you a new command but an old one, which you have had since the beginning.
 This old command [613 regs.] is the message you have heard.
-8 Yet I am writing you a new command [2 regs, summing up everything you need to know and do from the 613]; its truth is seen in him and in you, because the darkness is passing and the true light is already shining.
+8 Yet I am writing you a new command [2 regs that can be written as one compound command, summing up everything you need to know and do from the 613]; its truth is seen in him and in you, because the darkness is passing and the true light is already shining.

 9 Anyone who claims to be in the light but hates a brother or sister is still in the darkness.
 10 Anyone who loves their brother and sister lives in the light, and there is nothing in them to make them stumble….